oracle-livelabs/database/multitenant-value/mt-dev-agility/mt-for-dev-agility.md

 ## Task 5: PDB Cloning
 The ability to unplug, move, and plug in a database makes it easy to move databases around as needed.
-However, Oracle Database Multitenant also provides an easy way to create copies, or clones, of your databases while they are running and servicing applications and users.
+However, Oracle Multitenant also provides an easy way to create copies, or clones, of your databases while they are running and servicing applications and users.
 As long as you have the appropriate database privileges, PDB cloning is accomplished using a single SQL statement.
 The cloning operation can be performed when the source database is open or closed, so there is complete freedom to create PDB clones as you need them.
 The PDB clones can be created in the same CDB, or you can clone to a different CDB on the same host, to a CDB on a different host, and you can even clone to a CDB in the cloud - each time just using a single SQL statement to perform the cloning operation.

 In this task, you will clone your running pluggable database to a new PDB located in the same container database, CDBPROD.